-The Island demo sessions lasted a week: they took place in a rooftop studio in Acton during the heatwave of 1989.
-Due to the heatwave, the tracks were recorded with the studio door open onto the surrounding industrial estate.
-Spurred on by Guinness, Jamaican soul food courtesy of a nearby hole in the wall takeaway shop, and the ever present vibes from a local reggae cutting studio, the sessions resulted in three finished tracks.
-Two were discarded, but one of them was the classic “Live Like The Other Half Do”, which was so strong that it was released untouched as the group’s first single on Island Records.
-The flipside was Sparkii’s remix of “Money Mad”, which was recorded (with re-written lyrics and a recreated beat) at Island’s Fall Out Shelter – previously used by such artists as Bob Marley and Toots + the Maytals.
+They released two singles in two years: “My Beatbox Reggae Style” in 1987, and after Sipho left – “Money Mad” in 1988.
+“Money Mad” put them on the map, a hard-hitting street anthem successful with both rap and reggae fans, using a roughneck fusion of elements from the two genres.
+Biznizz left the following year, and the now two-piece Posse began recording a demo for Island Records under the guidance of their manager Errol ‘Bull’ Samuel.
+These sessions would be the genesis of the ‘Gangster Chronicle’ LP.
+The Island demo sessions lasted a week, in a rooftop studio in Acton during the heatwave of 1989.
+Due to the heat, the tracks were recorded with the studio door open out on to the surrounding industrial estate.
+Spurred on by Guinness and Jamaican soul food courtesy of a nearby hole in the wall takeaway shop, the sessions resulted in three finished tracks.
+Two were discarded, but one would be the classic “Live Like The Other Half Do”, which was released untouched as the group’s first single on Island Records.
+The flipside was producer Sparkii’s remix of “Money Mad”, which was recorded (with re-written lyrics and a recreated beat) at Island’s Fall Out Shelter – previously used by such artists as Bob Marley and Toots + the Maytals.

-The success of this double A side – played by John Peel, and making the UK singles chart – led to Island requesting an album.
-Both tracks were included on “Gangster Chronicle” when it was finally released in 1990.
-This album moved UK hip hop to the next level, presenting a vivid depiction of London street life that put the listeners THERE on the street next to Bionic and Rodney.
-No-one else was really repping the street life to this extent – the lyrical content showed a striking attention to detail.
+The success of this double A-side, after being played by John Peel and making the UK singles chart, led to Island requesting an album.
+Both tracks were included on ‘Gangster Chronicle’ when it was finally released in 1990.
+This album moved UK hip hop to the next level, presenting a vivid depiction of London street life that put the listeners there on the street next to Bionic and Rodney, their lyricism showing a striking attention to detail.

 “A British hip hop landmark”